xaviduds/.nixos/README.md

 # My NixOS Setup Process:
 ## Create Bootable USB:
-Go to the NixOS<a href="https://nixos.org/download/#nixos-iso">Download Page</a>, and select the installer you preffer.
+Go to the NixOS <a href="https://nixos.org/download/#nixos-iso">Download</a> page, and select the ISO for the installer you preffer.
 When the download is finished:
 ```bash
 cat NixOS-iso-name-goes-here.iso > /dev/your-device-name (i.e. 'sda')
 ```